 Client Training in WordPress

 It’s the big day!
 Launching your new site to the public is an exciting moment for any organization.
-For some of my clients, it was in fact the first time that they announced their presence to the world.
+For some of my past clients, it was the first time that they announced their presence to the world.
 For others, the new site meant a dramatic increase in traffic, visibility, and impact.
 Whatever your goals, Tomatillo Design can help you achieve a new level of success.